-Community networks based on multi-hop 802.11 have been deployed around the world.
-There are two main categories of such outdoor mesh networks in the literature : (1) long-distance, with links up to several tens of kms, and (2) shorter distance, with most links below 500 m.
-Examples of the first kind of network are the Digital Gangetic Plains (DGP) project [18], and [8].
-Examples in the second category are the MIT Roofnet project [19], and the various mesh deployments in [2].
+Community networks based on multihop 802.11 have been deployed around the world.
+There are two main categories of such outdoor mesh networks in the literature : (1) long-distance, with links up to several tens of kilometers, and (2) shorter distance, with most links below 500 m.
+Examples of the first kind of network are the Digital Gangetic Plains (DGP) project [22], and [8].
+Examples in the second category are the MIT Roofnet project [23], and the various mesh deployments in [2].

-In the FRACTEL (wiFi-based Regional/Rural data ACcess and TELephony) project, our goal is to build WiFi mesh networks to support data and multimedia applications, in rural settings.
-In a typical FRACTEL deployment, we wish to use the mesh to extend Internet connectivity from a single point to multiple nearby buildings.
+In the FRACTEL project, our goal is to build WiFi mesh networks to support data and multimedia applications in rural settings.
+In a typical FRACTEL deployment, we wish to use the mesh to extend Internet connectivity from a single point to multiple nearby buildings in a village.
 The single point may have connectivity from a wired connection, a satellite connection, or perhaps from a long-distance WiFi mesh like DGP itself.
-From this point, we may require to provide Internet connectivity to nearby buildings such as residential houses, community centres, schools, hospitals, or government offices.
-Examples of current deployments which fall under this category include [4], [5].
+From this point, we may require to provide Internet connectivity to nearby buildings such as residential houses, community centers, schools, hospitals, or government offices.
+Examples of current deployments that fall under this category include [4] and [5].

 In many respects, FRACTEL resembles Roofnet more than long-distance mesh networks.
 Most links are expected to be short (up to 500 m).
-And importantly, we do not wish to use expensive, tall towers like in DGP [3].
-However, the envisioned deployment environment for FRACTEL is quite unlike that of the Roofnet study: a dense urban setting is not our primary deployment target.
-In our setting, we expect a few buildings, two or three storeys tall in rural environments or sometimes even in semi-urban residential communities [20].
-We hence expect the multipath behaviour in FRACTEL to be somewhere in-between that of Roofnet and DGP.
-2
+And importantly, we do not wish to use expensive, tall towers as in DGP [3].
+However, the envisioned deployment environment for FRACTEL is quite unlike that of the Roofnet study; a dense urban setting is not our primary deployment target.
+In our setting, we expect a few buildings, two or three stories tall in rural environments.
+We hence expect the multipath behavior in FRACTEL to be somewhere in between that of Roofnet and DGP.

-This then brings us to the question of whether the link characteristics in FRACTEL are going to be like that of Roofnet, or like that of DGP.
+This then brings us to the question of whether the link characteristics in FRACTEL are going to be like that of Roofnet or that of DGP.
 The results from these two kinds of networks show starkly contrasting results.
-Table I provides a comparison of the main measurement results from Roofnet [6] and DGP [7], along with the open questions in the context of FRACTEL.
-In the course of our study, we have not only found results contrasting those reported in [6], but also have re-analyzed the data from [6] itself, to arrive at alternative conclusions.
+Table I provides a comparison of the main measurement results from Roofnet [6] and DGP [7] along with the open questions in the context of FRACTEL.
+In the course of our study, we have not only found results contrasting those reported in [6] but also have reanalyzed the data from [6] itself to arrive at alternative conclusions.
 The rest of this paper details our results and their implications.